plenigo/plenigo_wordpress_plugin/readme.txt

 /assets/screenshot-2.png

 == Changelog ==
+= 1.3.1 - New Product types!
+- Updated SDK
+- WooCommerce now have new product types

 = 1.3.0 - Sorry Sir, your credit card was rejected....
 - Improved: Updated PHP SDK for supporting the failed payment flag
 - Feature: New button to provide the users with a way to check their failed payments, so they can take care of those problems easily from your site!